 The 2006 Trust grant helped fund helped fund the preparation of construction documents for the exterior restoration and interior rehabilitation of the building and supported the preparation of a preservation plan and National Register nomination.
-The 2008 grant will help fund rehabilitation of the administrative headquarters for the trail conference.
+The 2008 grant helped fund rehabilitation of the administrative headquarters for the trail conference.

 For more information, visit: